-We also take rooming in to mean that the baby’s father and siblings are also incorporated into the baby’s care from the start.
-We therefore offer fathers the opportunity to enjoy the whole-day “fathers’ visiting hours”, or to stay in our family room.
+We also take rooming in to mean that the baby’s father and siblings are also involved in the baby’s care from the very start.
+This is why we offer full-day visiting times for fathers and siblings, as well as the opportunity for fathers to stay in one of our family rooms.

 12. What is your department’s approach to breastfeeding?

 Breastfeeding babies smell, taste, hear, feel and see their mother, building a unique inner relationship with her.
 Encouraging this all-important first bond is our priority.
 For this reason we offer professional breastfeeding support.

 After the birth, we put a great emphasis on giving you enough time for successful bonding (skin-to-skin contact with the mother until first latching onto the breast).
 In-patients on the postnatal ward receive professional advice and support from our midwives, nurses in the nursery and certified breastfeeding consultants (IBCLC).